While they may seem like safer alternatives to smoking, the side effects of chewing tobacco and nicotine packets are just as dangerous.

 Q: What is a major risk of chewing tobacco?

-A: The primary risks are cancers of the mouth, throat, and pancreas, along with increased risk of heart disease due to the harmful effects of nicotine on the cardiovascular system.
+A: The primary risks are cancers of the mouth, throat and pancreas, along with an increased risk of heart disease due to the harmful effects of nicotine on the cardiovascular system.

 Q: Is chewing tobacco worse than smoking?